 Heat improves blood circulation to the treated area.
-Applying heat via warm soaks or heating pads can be very soothing.
+Applying heat via warm soaks or heating pads can be very soothing and may relax muscle spasm.
 Most doctors recommend that you apply the heat for about 10 minutes at a time, 3-4 times a day.

 Cold can help decrease inflammation in an affected joint, relieve pain, and improve stiffness and movement.
 Apply an ice pack for 20-30 minutes at a time, several times each day.